-Build a fully integrated biopharmaceutical company utilizing our manufacturing facility.
+• Build a fully integrated biopharmaceutical company utilizing our manufacturing facility.
 Our state-of-the-art, sterile manufacturing facility is cGMP certified by the IMOH and inspected by an EU-qualified person, enabling cGMP manufacturing of D-PLEX100 for our ongoing and planned potentially pivotal Phase 3 clinical trials to be conducted in the United States and Europe.
-Our manufacturing facility will serve to enhance supply chain control, increase our supply capacity and meet clinical demand for our ongoing and planned clinical trials of D-PLEX100, if approved.
+Our manufacturing facility will serve to enhance supply chain control, increase our supply capacity and meet clinical demand for our ongoing and planned clinical trials of D-PLEX100.
+We estimate that our facility will meet commercial demand for at least the first 30 months following a commercial launch of D-PLEX100, if approved.
 We intend to use this capacity as the basis to build a fully integrated biopharmaceutical company, supported by our in-house research and development team and our anticipated commercial infrastructure.
 If necessary to meet further commercial demand in the future, we may expand our manufacturing capabilities or employ third-party contract manufacturing organizations.